Carry on Welsh for Adult Tutoring 1996 to 2018 - Scopie.uk

 18. The notion that an adult tutor, who has never attend a university school of education, where he would have his teaching competence and his understanding of pedagogy assessed will invented or discover a miracle method new language learning is silly.
 (Ioan Talfryn is not qualified to be able to evaluate Lazanov's method and he is clearly lamentably ignorant of research methodology)

 Ioan Talfyn's methods were so unique that no one else has practiced them.
 There is no evidence that much of his practice was a feature of deSuggestopedia.
-Coleman and Klapper (2005) referred to Suggestopedia students learning in armchairs.
-Keith Field (2000) a leading second language educational claimed every second language method in schools had been tried and failed up to the introduction of the national curriculum in 1990.
+He uses Krashen (1985) discredited theory that input is only necessary for learning language.
+His concept referred to the subconsciou learning of grammar.
+The element of the theory was discredited by Smidt(1985).

 Ioan Talfryn is clearly ignorant that second languages have been thoroughly researched including the cognition of language and other learning.
 We are now living is the age of the neuro-scientist.
 There is no evidence that he has any quality training or his competence assessed.

-Ioan Talfryn does not understand that education is a language similar to law.
+Ioan Talfryn does not appear understand that education is a language similar to law.
 Trained teachers and educationalist have 'common ground' understanding of the learning process.
 What is referred to as 'corporate intelligence' is the understanding that is shared in professions, such as, a teaching and law.
 It is not the copyright of one individual.
 Professional teachers do not base their practice on 'eccentric' clinical psychologists theories.